bluebinary/exifdata/README.md

 # Attempt to decode the metadata models from the provided image using EXIFData
 models = exifdata.Models.load(image)

+# Print out the existing metadata model assigned fields and values
 for model in models:
     print(model.name)
     for field, value in model.items(all=False):